 Apples of Ireland

-At our orchard in Lusk we grow a range of apple varieties specially chosen for flavour, and to selected to provide a succession of apples ripening through the season for sale at our weekly market stall.
+At our orchard in Lusk we grow a range of apple varieties specially chosen for flavour, and selected to provide a succession of apples ripening through the season for sale at our weekly market stall.
 The earliest ripening variety, which kicks off the apple season for us in late August, is 'Discovery'.
 After Discovery we harvest and sell a sequence of different varieties, finishing up with the latest varieties Elstar, Wellant and Jonagold.
 These very late apples are also the best for storing, and in our special refrigerated fruit store we can keep them firm and juicy in good condition right up to the following June.

 We also have a collection of a few dozen heritage apple varieties of Irish and English origin, and other apples of interest.
 These are more of a curiosity, and some of them provide us with limited amounts of rare and unusual fruit which we occasionally have for sale at the market stall.

 During the apple season we do have gaps where we don't have enough fruit from our own orchard to sell at our weekly markets.
 So in order to fill these gaps we source some of the best of fruit from a few of Irelands other top apple growers!
 Below is a list of the apple varieties which take us from August until the following June each season, starting of course with Discovery.

 'Discovery' normally ripens in Ireland in the 3rd or 4th week of August, and this starts off the apple season for us.
 It is a flat-shaped apple, with a pink to red blush over a green-yellow background.
 It is crisp and juicy, sweet but with a pronounced tanginess.
 It has a delicious 'old-fashioned' flavour, reminiscent of 'Beauty of Bath' which is one of its parents.
 Discovery is in season until around mid to late September.